Cidade

 Heuristic evaluation after UX Research

+By reviewing the designs against established usability principles I was able to systematically identify issues that could frustrate or confuse users.
 This evaluation helped uncover subtle problems that might not emerge in early testing but could hurt long-term usability, especially given the app’s complexity and diverse audience.
 It also provided a clear, actionable set of recommendations for refining designs before handoff to the development teams.
 Ultimately, the heuristic evaluation served as a quality-control step to ensure the Cidade app delivered not just on its ambitious feature set but also on a smooth, satisfying, and accessible user experience.

 Food